Overview

 Zultys post deployment configuration

-Login to Zultys MX-V using default user name and password.
+Login to Zultys MX-V with MXAdmin using default user name and password.
 Use static IP address you’ve configured in a previous step

 Important: Change Administrator password right away, otherwise your system will be compromised